slerman12/Help-me/2-Opposing-views.md

 "What, in Uzbekistan, it was bad?"

+Jews generally weren't allowed to hold higher offices in Uzbekistan.

 She said, "Yes, bad it was.
 Anti-semitism, Jewish people don’t openly keep their traditions openly there, they’re embarrassed, they don’t get good jobs/positions, they don’t enroll.
 They stopped giving me hours.
 Uzbeks they gave many.
 They stopped giving me hours.
 I was at the conservatory, I wanted to study in a PhD program, I couldn’t.
 First, when I was a student, I wanted to continue my studies as a PhD student, but there wasn’t a chance for me, because I was Jewish.

 "Then when I was professor teaching at music college, I had to stop working there, I dropped out in 1998, I had to go there like 10 times with my kids to get record that I was working there and not working there anymore.
 I had to come there like 10 times.
 They were like, ‘Oh director’s not here, director’s not here, he’s busy right now.’
 I had to walk, like a mile, with my kids, to get the documentation.
 They stopped giving me hours, and not just me, but other Jewish people."